 Ball Valve V.S Butterfly Valve

-Ball valve and butterfly valve both can isolate fluids in the processing system.
+The ball valve and butterfly valve both can isolate fluids in the processing system.
 So what is the exact difference between the ball valve and butterfly valve?
 We are going to describe the difference from 6 points.

 - Flow capacity.

-Butterfly valves are easy to clean, so they are commonly used in sewage, beer, and soda production, etc. Butterfly valves are very popular in waste treatment plants, chemical, agricultural, and food industries.
+Butterfly valves are easy to clean, so they are commonly used in sewage, beer, and soda production, etc. Butterfly valves are very popular in waste treatment plants, and chemical, agricultural, and food industries.

 - Zero leakage